Skip links

 Medical and First Aid Provision:

 These OSHA standards and regulations are essential to promote the safe and healthy working environment in general industries.
-In 2022, OSHA did around 31,820 inspections programmed and unprogrammed as well 55% of inspections were the results of employee complaints regarding their injuries and fatalities.
-On the other hand, around 44 percent of inspections were programmed to inspect the industries if they were following the generated OSHA regulations to find the number of total violations.
+In 2022, OSHA did around 31,820 inspections, programmed and unprogrammed, and 55% of inspections were the results of employee complaints regarding their injuries and fatalities.
+On the other hand, around 44 percent of inspections were programmed to inspect the industries to see if they were following the generated OSHA regulations and to find the number of total violations.

 Enhance Workplace Safety!